aiidalab/aiidalab/docs/source/app_development/create.rst

 Save the notebook and close it.
 Now go back to AiiDAlab start page and click on the ``My App`` link again - it should bring you to a page that says "Welcome to my app!"

+ In case you encounter any issues, compare your app to the source code of the `hello world app <https://github.com/aiidalab/aiidalab-hello-world>`_ that was templated by the cookiecutter approach.

 **Next:** :ref:`develop-apps:first-app`